 In each room, information is provided in five different languages on the findings, so that no questions remain unanswered.
 The many paintings and ceiling frescoes are especially thought-provoking.
-Thus you not only take the visual splendour of the building and its equipment with you but also experiences the way of thinking of the society at that time.
+Thus you not only take the visual splendor of the building and its equipment with you but also experience the way of thinking of the society at that time.
 A visit to Ca’ Rezzonico’s should therefore not be missed.

 The museum offers all the traditional services for a pleasant visit.
 These include: